deep-learning-for-humans/spam-slaya/README.md

 - [X] Set default number of emails to 300 in the popup
 - [X] Allow linking directly to the email
 - [X] Remove openai rate limit
-- [ ] Slay OTP emails that are more than 1 week old
-  - [ ] Populate now - email date somewhere to do OTP operations on
 - [X] Fix docker initial launch problem
 - [X] Remove `client_secret.json` and purge it from git.
 Rotate creds
 - [ ] Setup spamslaya.com and required redirects

+## Future

 - [ ] Setup demo.spamslaya.com
 - [ ] Test with replicate for FF setup
+- [ ] Slay OTP emails that are more than 1 week old
+  - [ ] Populate now - email date somewhere to do OTP operations on